alnxi/unix/python/utils/README.md

 ## Architecture Integration

-The utilities are designed to integrate seamlessly with the UnifiedTransformer architecture:
+The utilities are designed to integrate seamlessly with the model architecture:

 - **Core Module**: Configuration and base classes use config utilities
 - **Training Module**: Uses profiling, visualization, and logging